ctfer-io/ctfd-chall-manager/webdocs/design/challenge/_index.md

 {{% imgproc create_challenge_attributes Fit "800x800" %}}
 {{% /imgproc %}}

-### Global Scope
+### Sharing

-The **global scope** is a boolean setting that allows a single instance to be shared among all players.
+The **sharing** or **shared** is a boolean setting that allows a single instance to be shared among all players.

-For instance, in the following setup, challenges 1, 2, and 3 have the global scope enabled, while challenge 4 does not:
+For instance, in the following setup, challenges 1, 2, and 3 have the sharing enabled, while challenge 4 does not:

 {{% imgproc pool_concept.excalidraw Fit "800x800" %}}
 {{% /imgproc %}}